manni155/ux-815-the-big-scroll-reveal/README.md

-# Static HTML Boilerplate
+# The Big Scroll Reveal
-Basic HTML, CSS, and JavaScript setup for a simple website.
+Lab 6 for UX 815